Summer99D/MACS_Final/README.md

 ---

 > ✏️ _Note: These questions are representative samples for this project.
-Final content will be determined by the R&D team._
+Final content will be determined by the R&D team. for the purpose of this project however, I have come up with sample questions_

 ---